-If you are eligible for a SSN, you must first apply for one.
+If you are eligible for an SSN, you must first apply for one.
 Persons eligible to receive a Social Security Number are not eligible to receive an ITIN.
-If the Social Security Administration denies the applicant’s request for a SSN they will issue a letter of denial.
+If the Social Security Administration denies the applicant’s request for an SSN they will issue a letter of denial.
 That letter must be attached to the Form W-7 (application for an ITIN) when it is submitted to the IRS.

-- Lower withholding taxes on US earned income
+- Lower withholding taxes on U.S. income earned

-- Claiming foreign tax credits on your Canadian tax return for US taxes paid
+- Claiming foreign tax credits on your Canadian tax return for U.S. taxes paid

-- Reduce the chance of double taxation
+- Reducing the chance of double taxation

 How can Canadians get a tax identification number (ITIN)?

 The IRS streamlined the number of documents it accepts as proof of identity and foreign status to obtain an ITIN.
-There are 13 acceptable documents
+There are 13 acceptable documents.

 - Each document must be current and contain an expiration date.
 The IRS will accept documents issued within 12 months of the application if no expiration date is normally available.